dvsakgec/scimserver/README.md

    All connectors will get REST APIs to configure Store details, Mappings between REST API attributes and Queries that we can fire against DB

 Above Server should be suffice for other people to start building on this work.
 Since the project is distributible, I hope this project will grow bigger and will be helpful for other people to.

+Server consists of two components:
+1. Admin Server: Will be written in Node.js and exposes REST APIs to achieve following things
+   a.
+Configuring connectors for different kind of stores like AD, DB, and other LDAP stores.
+Different configurations include mapping of attributes of resource from store to SCIM attributes, connection details, Connection pool configuration, etc.
+   b.
+Logging configuration
+   c.
+Store details of configuration store, Current plan is to support only DB, specifically MySQL
+ 2. Runtime Server : Will be written in golang because of it's low latency and strong concurrency support built into the system.
+    a.
+Discovery endpoints
+    b.
+Resource CRUD operations
+    c.